junobuild/juno-docker/README.md

 This container mounts an [Internet Computer](https://internetcomputer.org/) Replica and `icx-proxy` within a sandbox.
 Once ready, a custom-built CLI takes care of deploying and setting up the modules during the first boot.

 It also actively watches a shared folder, allowing you to live reload serverless functions written in Rust or TypeScript.

+This container replicates the production experience locally.
+That's why, when building your project with it, you'll need to create your Satellites for testing through the Console UI, just as you would in production.

 ### 🛰️ Juno Satellite Docker Image